wintonmj/phaser3-simple-rpg/docs/entity-system-refactoring.md

 4. **Easier Extensibility**: Simplified process for adding new entity types
 5. **Consistent Behavior**: Standardized approach to entity movement, animation, and interactions

+## Backward Compatibility Cleanup

+After the refactoring is complete, the following items should be addressed to clean up temporary backward compatibility elements:

+### Removal of Deprecated Files

+- [ ] TODO: Remove `/src/constants/monsters.ts` re-export file
+- [ ] TODO: Remove the original `/src/game-objects/enemies/Monster.ts` class after migrating all functionality

+### Interface and Type Cleanup

+- [ ] TODO: Migrate from `IExtendedEntityManager` to replace the original `IEntityManager` interface
+- [ ] TODO: Migrate from `IExtendedPhysicsManager` to replace the original `IPhysicsManager` interface
+- [ ] TODO: Migrate from `IExtendedSpatialManager` to replace the original `ISpatialManager` interface
+- [ ] TODO: Remove legacy type references to `Monster` in manager interfaces
+- [ ] TODO: Update all imports throughout the codebase to use the new entity types

+### Code Reference Updates

+- [ ] TODO: Update any remaining hardcoded string references to 'monsters' in map parsing
+- [ ] TODO: Ensure all old `getMonsters()` calls are updated to use the appropriate entity getter
+- [ ] TODO: Update collision detection logic to use the new entity types
+- [ ] TODO: Search for any `instanceof Monster` checks and update to appropriate entity type checks

+### Testing for Complete Migration

+- [ ] TODO: Create a comprehensive test suite that validates all entity behaviors
+- [ ] TODO: Verify no references to old class structure remain using static code analysis
+- [ ] TODO: Test each entity type to ensure special behaviors are preserved
+- [ ] TODO: Performance test to ensure the new structure doesn't negatively impact game performance

 ## Conclusion

 This refactoring will provide a more maintainable and extensible entity system that can accommodate a wider variety of non-player entities while reducing code duplication and improving type safety.
 The changes focus on creating a clear hierarchy of entity types with shared behavior while maintaining the specialized behavior needed for different entity categories.